KnossosNET/Knossos.NET/README.md

 <br /><br />
 **The current status:**<br />
 <br />
--Version 0.0.7 - Most of the user functions are in, except for dev mode<br />
+-Version 0.1.0 - Most of the user functions are in, except for dev mode<br />
 -Working in Windows and Linux<br />
 -Mod compression support<br />
 -MacOS version is untested<br />
 -PxoAPI implementation is very basic and WIP<br />
--Mod details is missing features, waiting for Avalonia 0.11 to see what to do<br />
+-Mod details is still missing features<br />
 <br /><br />
 **CmdLine priority explained:**<br />
 On KnossosNET there are multiples sources of cmdline arguments that are eventually joined into a single one to launch the game, repeating arguments are not allowed.<br />